UKCloud/documentation/articles/enablement/enbl-sco-vpn.md

 ## About this document

 This document describes the Cloud Enablement services available for VPN solutions.
-For information regarding CPA-approved (or equivalent standard) VPN solutions, see the relevant service scope.
+F

 ## About Cloud Enablement